 Photo Quality Comparison

 Inkjet printers usually produce the best photo quality.
-They have a wider color gamut, which helps show smooth tones and fine details.
+They have a wider colour gamut, which helps show smooth tones and fine details.
 A consumer inkjet blends colours gently.
 This is perfect for portraits and family photos.

 Speed and Volume